 Day 3 Monday 13th May: Trigrad

 Today we visit various sites and habitats including magnificent Trigrad Gorge, a canyon of vertical marble rocks that encloses the Trigrad River, which plunges into the Devil's Throat Cave and emerges half a kilometre further as a large karst spring.
 This gorge holds one the most sought-after European birds, Wallcreeper.
-We hope there is a nesting pair close to the bottom of the gorge to maximise our chances.
+With luck we will find a nesting pair close to the bottom of the gorge to maximise our chances.
 There are plenty of other birds here too, including Alpine Swift, Pallid Swift, Crag Martin, Black Stork, Peregrine, Dipper, Lesser Whitethroat, Black Redstart and Rock Bunting.
 We will also explore the conifer forests and meadows in the area, looking for Honey Buzzard, Black and Grey-headed Woodpecker, Corncrake, Ring Ouzel, Crested Tit, Willow Tit, Firecrest, Goldcrest and Ortolan Bunting.
 We have good chances to see Balkan Chamois here.